-Accommodation Administration Guidelines 3f Large Print Edition 12 (SR/PNP Reference BM) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
-Materials: Large Print Test Kit includes a large print assessment booklet, standard test booklet or answer document for transcription, Test Administrator large print scripts, and supplementary large print mathematics materials (large print ruler & protractor), when appropriate.
-Test Administrator Training: Test Administrators of students with visual impairments must review: During Testing: A large print paper-based form of each assessment is available for a student with a visual impairment who is unable to take a computer-based assessment.
-The font size for the PARCC large print edition will be 18 point on paper sized 14" x 18".
+Accommodation Administration Guidelines 3f Large Print Edition (SR/PNP Reference BP) ■ Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected. ■ Materials: Large Print Test Kit includes a large print assessment booklet, standard test booklet or answer document for transcription, Test Administrator large print scripts, and supplementary large print mathematics materials (large print ruler &amp; protractor), when appropriate. ■ Test Administrator Training: Test Administrators of students with visual impairments must review: Appendix M: Illinois Assessment of Readiness for Students with Visual Impairment, Including Blindness.
+Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness.
+During Testing: A large print paper-based form of each assessment is available for a student with a visual impairment who is unable to take a computer-based assessment.
+The font size for the large print edition will be 18 point on paper sized 14" x 18".
 Students will not record their answers in standard print test booklets or answer documents.
 Instead, students will circle their answers in a large print test booklet.
 For constructed response items, students will write their answers on the lines provided in their large print test booklets.
 In mathematics, students will need to write their answers in boxes at the top of the answer grids, but they do not need to bubble in their answers.
 Test Administrators should refer to the TAM Scripts for instances where they should demonstrate an activity or display information.
 Demonstrations should be conducted where they are visible for each student (e.g., on the board, near the student).
-Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
+After Testing: Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
 Only transcribed responses will be scored.
 At least two persons must be present during transcription of student responses (one transcriber and one observer confirming accuracy).
-It is recommended that one of the individuals be an LEA or School Test Coordinator.
+It is recommended that one of the individuals be a DTC or School Test Coordinator.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.